davidadas/validate-password/README.md

-#JavaScript Password validation for the client and the server
+#JS password validation for the client and the server

 Enforce stronger passwords for users by checking for uppercase/lowercase letters, numbers, and special characters.